Govindrm7/Tech_Company_Site_Small_Scale/README.md

-# Assignment Description
+# Project Description

 ## Introduction
-This assignment combines Node.js and React components to create a multi-page web application.
+This Project combines Node.js and React components to create a multi-page web application.
 It integrates a login system, REST API hierarchy, and separate pages using React Router.

-## Assignment Tasks
+## Project Tasks

 1. **Connect Node.js with React Login Page**
    - Implemented a login page that verifies user credentials from the backend, using usernames and passwords stored in the database.